 Chief Information Officer

 Rick Fisher has been married to his beautiful wife Anne since 1979.
 They have 3 wonderful sons who are all married to lovely women and they have kids of their own.
-Rick enjoys spending time with his 6 grandkids with another one on the way.
+Rick enjoys spending time with his 6+ grandkids.
 The best part about grandkids is being able to spoil them and teach them important things.
 Like how to trick your parents!
-Rick has worked in the development world since 1996 and enjoys creating applications that are beneficial to others in their work.
+Rick has worked in the Development world since 1996 and enjoys creating applications that are beneficial to others in their work.
 He also enjoys his hobbies of collecting rocks and coins.

-Canyon County IT has a great team of 9 developers dedicated to serving the citizens of Canyon County to the utmost of their abilities.
-Every day they work diligently using Web/Data Protection/GIS/Client Server development tools to create, enhance and maintain commercial grade applications that enable the employees of Canyon County to serve the public.
+Canyon County IT Development has a great team of 10+ staff dedicated to serving the citizens of Canyon County to the utmost of their abilities.
+Every day they work diligently using Web/Data Protection/GIS/Client Server development tools to create, enhance and maintain commercial grade applications that enable the employees of Canyon County to serve the Public.
 They use the latest industry proven tools to create these efficient, integrated applications for their customers and to provide the best information possible to everyone in the county.
-The goal of the Development Team is to work together as a team in the most efficient manner in order to truly serve, in the best way possible, their fellow employees and fellow citizens.
+The goal of the Development Team is to work together in the most efficient manner in order to truly serve, in the best way possible, their fellow employees and citizens.
 As their manager, Rick, would say: “I am proud of each one of them and of the efforts they put forth to help others!”